CandlePlatforms/devdocs/docs/validate/validator/core-components/staking.md

 id: staking
 title: Staking
 sidebar_label: Staking
-description: Learn how to stake, unstake, and restake as a validator on the Polygon Network.
+description: Learn how to stake, unstake, and restake as a validator on the Candle Network.
 keywords:
   - docs
   - matic